 - Used to limit losses for short positions.

-- Used to open new positions once a security hits a higher price level.
+- Used to open new positions once a share hits a higher price level.

 A stop-limit order is similar to a stop-loss but executes as a limit order instead of a market order.
-Traders can use a stop-limit order to buy and open a new position as well.
+Traders can also use a stop-limit order to buy and open a new position.

 The order works by defining two prices, your stop price and the limit order price.
 The stop price triggers the limit order.